Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media: Test and validation

 where $\mathbf{j}(\mathbf{r},\omega)$ is the source current in the frequency domain.
 We implement the current as a short Gaussian pulse of central wavelength in the telecom region $\lambda_0=1.55\mu$m, the results are Fourier-transformed to the frequency domain according to the procedure detailed in~\cite{QEDBennett_2020}.

 We fix the donor dipole moment to be in the $x$ direction, and allow the acceptor dipole moment to rotate in the $x-y$ plane as illustrated in Fig.~\ref{testGeomIllustration}.
 We normalise our all rates of transfer to that between parallel donor and acceptor in vacuum, which renders the final results independent of the magnitude of the dipole moment vectors.
-An example result comparing the FDTD and Born series approaches is shown in Fig.~\ref{fig:gyrocurve}, showing close qualitative and reasonable quantitative agreement between the two very distinct methods.
-The differences between the two come from the finite simulation volume and relatively low resolution at which we run our simulations (eight pixels per micron, so approximately twelve pixels per wavelength), since we need to work in three dimensions and later will need to iterate when carrying out the optimisation.
+An example result comparing the FDTD and Born series approaches is shown in Fig.~\ref{fig:gyrocurve}, where the signature of non-reciprocity is that the peak value of the rate is no longer found when donor and acceptor are parallel (somewhat analogous to a polarization rotation in a magneto-optical isolator).
+Our numerical and analytical results show close agreement.
+The slight difference between the numerics and analytics for the nonreciprocal case likely comes from the fact that our analytical approach is perturbative, only working for sufficiently weak non-reciprocity.